Activate the account budget or create custom budgets

 Activating the account budget

-You can activate the account budget by using Snowsight or SQL.
+You can activate the account budget by using Snowsight or by executing SQL statements.

 Create a custom role to manage the account budget